 Nerima Studio (Formerly Ogikubo Studio(Even more formerly known as Sunrise Emotion)):

--Initially established for Steamboy I believe, went on to work on Katsuhiro Otomo’s FREEDOM OVA series and then onto Hipira: The Little Vampire, SD Gundam Sangokuden (or St.11), Coicent and the King of Thorn movie.
+-Initially established for Steamboy I believe, went on to work on Katsuhiro Otomo’s FREEDOM OVA series and then onto Hipira: The Little Vampire, SD Gundam Sangokuden (or St.11 perhaps?), Coicent and the King of Thorn movie.

--Their most recent show is Valvrave the Liberator.
+-Their most recent show is Valvrave the Liberator and they also created the Short Peace 4-part movie.

 -There are some cases where Sunrise will outsource the animation work to another studio.
 On the 2010 Colorful movie despite Sunrise being credited for animation, much of the work was actually done at a studio called Ascension.